 19:26 “Eat, drink and rejoice.
 Then if you see any human say: ‘I have vowed to the Compassionate to fast, and so I shall not talk today to any human being.’”

-The infant Jesus, only a few hours after his birth, at the request of his mother who is being accused of having a child out of wedlock, will loudly proclaim that he is not the Son of God but a prophet sent by Allah, who praises Allah and does as Allah commands.
+The infant Jesus, only a few hours after his birth, at the request of his mother who is being accused of having been unchaste, will loudly proclaim that he is not the Son of God but a prophet sent by Allah, who praises Allah and does as Allah commands.

 19:27 Then she brought him (the child) to her people, carrying him.
 They said: “O Mary, you have surely committed a strange thing.